Executive leadership and AI strategy beyond the technology function

 Case in point: risk vs. enablement

-At one enterprise, a CISO asked me directly: “How can we be sure that AI writes secure code?”
+At one enterprise, a technology CXO asked me directly: “How can we be sure that AI writes secure code?”
 I answered: “Are you seriously telling me that your two hundred-plus engineers write secure code?”
 The exchange was not hostile—it was clarifying.
 The question assumed AI had to prove a standard human teams have never consistently met.

-We went on to discuss how every engineer—including anyone assisted by AI—depends on open-source ecosystems like npm and PyPI, maintained by a wide range of entities, some more trusted than others.
-That risk is real.
-It is also not new.
-What the moment highlighted was a mindset oriented toward risk containment, not enablement.
 To be clear: the concern is not unfounded.
 But AI can read an entire repository far faster than a human reviewer, trace dependencies, and flag vulnerable patterns at a scale manual review cannot match.
-More secure code, shipped at velocity, is a distinct probability—not a guarantee, but a bet worth running with the right guardrails on an AI task force.
+More secure code, shipped at velocity, is a distinct probability—not a guarantee, but a bet worth running with the right guardrails established by an AI task force.

 What CEOs should assign instead